whatwg/html/CONTRIBUTING.md

 is.

 End tags must not be omitted (except where it is consistent to do so) and attribute values must be quoted (use double quotes).

+### Misc wording

+ - Use the **"run these steps"** convention to describe what an algorithm that starts with "To", does.
+[Example #1](https://html.spec.whatwg.org/C#parse-a-url); [Example #2](https://html.spec.whatwg.org/C#create-a-potential-cors-request).
+ - **"If foo, then bar"** instead of "If foo, bar". ([Example](https://github.com/whatwg/html/pull/10269#discussion_r1568114777)]
+ - **"Abort these steps" vs "return"**.
+   - We've passively evolved the pattern of reserving "return" for exiting algorithms and methods, and "abort these steps" for terminating a set of substeps / [in parallel](https://html.spec.whatwg.org/C#in-parallel) steps, without messing with the control flow of the "outer" procedure.
+See [this logic](https://github.com/WICG/portals/pull/138#discussion_r292649287), as well as https://github.com/whatwg/infra/issues/258 and https://github.com/whatwg/infra/pull/255.
+ - **Usage of positional, optional, and named[^1] (i.e., linkable) parameters**.
+See [this logic](https://docs.google.com/document/d/1yxnzjRDVmAR5CC9GcAyY448lBD0u0E98eUEMHDhx1Dw/edit?disco=AAAAeXYly54) for how to order and refer to these.
+ - **Nesting 3+ conditions** in an "if all of the following are true" clause, for readability.
+[Example](https://github.com/whatwg/html/pull/9778#discussion_r1540615160).
+ - **Conjugating algorithm invocations inline** so they read more naturally in English, instead of more procedurally.
+[Example](https://github.com/whatwg/html/pull/9778#discussion_r1574075112).

+Prefer American English to British English.
+Examples:

+ - "implement**e**r" instead of "implement**o**r"
+ - "e.g.," vs "e.g."
+ - "i.e.," vs "i.e."

+[^1]: For example, see parameters like https://html.spec.whatwg.org/C#navigation-referrer-policy, which are named/linkable parameters in an algorithm's declaration.